tmcgilchrist/scala-hedgehog/doc/tutorial.md

 - [Results](#results)
 - [Generators](#generators)

-Let's start with the more simple and familar results and then move on to the more interesting generators.
+Let's start with the more simple and familar results, and then move on to the more interesting generators.

+__IS RESULT A KNOWN SCALA TYPE__
+__HOW DO I RUN AN INDIVIDUAL PROP IN SBT__

 ### Results